dtolabs/java-ec2-nodes/Readme.md

 Build
 ----

-Using Ant:

-    $ cd ec2-rundeck-node-generator
-    $ ant

 Using included Gradle wrapper:

-    $ cd ec2-rundeck-node-generator
     $ ./gradlew

-Produces: target/dist/ec2-rundeck-node-generator-0.1.jar
+Produces: target/java-ec2-nodes-0.1-bin.zip

+Unzip this file, e.g at $RDECK_BASE/java-ec2-nodes, and use the enclosed cgi file.

-See the ec2-rundeck-node-generator/Readme.md file for information on usage.
+See the ec2-rundeck-node-generator/Readme.md file for information on usage of the jar file.

 Using the CGI
 ----------

-Copy the scripts/generatenodes.cgi script to your web server, make sure Apache is configured to execute .cgi files and that the file is executable.
+Copy the generatenodes.cgi script to your web server, make sure Apache is configured to execute .cgi files and that the file is executable.

 Modify the "$awscreds" variable to be the path to a credentials properties file.
 This file should contain: